3mdeb/news-and-ideas/blog/content/post/2020-06-15-qubes_summation.md

 The second day of the 'minisummit' was devoted to different approaches of using RTMs in Qubes OS.
-[Piotr Król](https://blog.3mdeb.com/authors/piotr-krol/), founder and Embedded Systems Consultant, has introduced SRTM for Qubes OS VMs, covering feasibility and security of various S-RTM implementations for Qubes OS virtual machines.
+[Piotr Król](https://blog.3mdeb.com/authors/piotr-krol/), founder and Embedded Systems Consultant, has introduced [SRTM for Qubes OSVMs](https://www.slideshare.net/PiotrKrl/srtm-for-qubes-os-vms), covering feasibility and security of various
+S-RTM implementations for Qubes OS virtual machines.
 Piotr has presented S-RTM, giving practical use cases and explained how it is created on real hardware, presenting ways of moving it to VMs.
 He described Xen stub domains and explained how to enable TPM in QEMU, considering options of boot firmare, bootloaders, operating systems and Xen version.
 We were broadly familiarised with libtpm-based TPM emulator swtpm, Xen vTPMs and finally with assumptions and future ideas for 3mdeb.
 Among Q&A questions specialists were debating over an option for hosting QEMU emulation outside of QEMU and a general idea of TPM inside VM.
 3mdeb is looking for possible founding of S-RTM effort either through the foundation, commercial agreement, or community effort.

 [Michał Żygowski](https://blog.3mdeb.com/authors/michal-zygowski/) presented
 [Anti Evil Maid for modern AMD UEFI-based